-For our first summer in the mountains there was only ever one hotel on the list – The Rosa Alpina Hotel & Spa.
-Located not far from the Austrian border in a small mountain village of San Cassiano in the Dolomites of Northern Italy.
+For our first summer in the mountains there was only ever one hotel on the list.
+Located not far from the Austrian border in a small mountain village of San Cassiano in the Dolomites of Northern Italy is the The Rosa Alpina Hotel & Spa.
 A super fan of the Sound of Music, I couldn’t wait to create my own version of the Von Pixies!
+Keep reading for my Rosa Alpina Hotel & Spa review.

 We flew into Innsbruck 90 miles south of San Cassiano driving through thunderstorms and lightning.
 With my heart slightly in my mouth we crossed a border and wound through innumerable twists and turns up the mountain pass.
 Eventually ending at the quaint village which sits at the foot of Mount Lavarela.
 It was definitely an exhilarating drive and gave us a newfound respect for the mighty mountains we were soon to explore.